 Symrise is involved in the Initiative for Sustainable Agricultural Supply Chains (INA) and in July 2020 issued a joint statement in favor of the German government drafting a national supply chain act based on the UN Guiding Principles on Business and Human Rights and the National Action Plan for Business and Human Rights (NAP).
 In the alliance, a total of 33 companies and organizations are campaigning for binding human rights due diligence requirements for companies along their supply chains – and thus for greater legal certainty and a level playing field that goes beyond voluntary initiatives.

 Natural raw materials often form the basis of our products – and our long-term business success.
 When it comes to sourcing, we rely on an environment rich in biodiversity as well as the collaboration and trust of local communities and small-scale farmers.
 This is closely linked to respecting human rights and ensuring humane working conditions.
-Symrise is expressly committed to respecting human rights and ensuring humane working conditions: see our position papers on human rights and ethical sourcing and the declaration on human trafficking and slavery.
+Symrise is expressly committed to respecting human rights and ensuring humane working conditions: see our responsible procurement policy and the declaration on human trafficking and slavery.
 Our suppliers must sign a code of conduct for this purpose, which includes factors such as human rights, the environment, health and safety, and integrity, in addition to transparent disclosures on the source of raw materials.

 Innovation is a core competence of our business.
 Every day, our employees and partners around the world create the basis for new, sustainably successful products and consumption patterns through the productive use of environmentally friendly chemistry and new technologies, as well as resource-efficient manufacturing.
 The Product Sustainability Scorecard illustrates this progress.
 Diversity in our teams, equal treatment and equal participation of our employees are key for us.
 The integrated management system of our HR policy is based on the requirements of the Group-wide binding Social Accountability 8000 (SA 8000) standard, which is based on the conventions of the International Labour Organization (ILO), the Universal Declaration of Human Rights and the UN Convention on the Rights of the Child.